emilykmcullen/Language-Learning-App/README.md

 POSSIBLE EXTENSIONS:
--The user could be able to sort the sentences by ‘tags’ -The user could be able to move sentences/words from an ‘in practice’ section to a ‘mastered’ section once they are confident with the sentence and don’t want to practice it anymore ( I’m not sure quite how to do this, perhaps by having a property in the sentence class ‘mastered’ that is a boolean and is set to false on creation, once the user practises the sentence on the ‘Results’ page they could have an option to check a box that says ‘I have mastered this’.
-If they check this box it would run a function to update the boolean to True and the sentence could then be place in the ‘mastered section’
--The user could be able to generate a random one of their sentences to practise rather than selecting it themselves
+-The user could be able to sort the sentences by ‘tags’ -The user could be able to move sentences/words from an ‘in practice’ section to a ‘mastered’ section once they are confident with the sentence and don’t want to practice it anymore -The user could be able to generate a random one of their sentences to practise rather than selecting it themselves

+TO RUN:

+1. psql -d lingua_snaps -f db/lingua_snaps.sql
+2. python3 console.py (this will populate the db with the info in console.py, you can then enter q to quit)
+3. python3 -m flask run (now you can go to localhost:5000)
+4. if you want to check the db use psql -d lingua_snaps